hagaigold/WinPM2/README.md

 ### Goals
 * Simple
-* Tools are localy installed
+* Install PM2 in the local node_modules folder
-`NPM install -g` is not always what you think it is on windows :)
+On windows, `NPM install -g` is not always what you think it is :)
 * Don't mess up with system paths (there is one exception that I will mention below)